 Example: Johnny tries snatching Claire’s purse.
 Claire punches him and sprays Mace in his eyes.

-Generally, you cannot use deadly force to defend your property.15 You can only use deadly force to protect your property if you are keeping someone from committing arson.
+Generally, you cannot use deadly physical force in defense of property.15 You should use a lesser degree of force.
+You can only use deadly force to protect your property if you are keeping someone from committing arson.

 2. When can you use force to defend other people?

-The defense of other people is very similar to self-defense.
+The defense of a person other than yourself is very similar to self-defense.
 You can claim defense of others if you think your intervention is necessary to keep them safe.
 This usually means you can claim defense of others if they could have claimed self-defense.16

 In many cases of the defense of others, you do not fully know what is going on.
 The law recognizes this.
 It allows you to act on how things seem to be, rather than actual knowledge.17